Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ui/k0rdent-ui-usage.md

 ![k0rdent-ui-20.png](../assets/images/UI/k0rdent-ui-20.png)
 ![k0rdent-ui-21.png](../assets/images/UI/k0rdent-ui-21.png)

 Specify the name for the service; it will be used to create the Kubernetes resources such as pods.
 Specify the priority; should it pre-empt other services if necessary, or "step aside" if resources are short?
-In addition, when a serivce is propogated to multiple clusters, should that synchronization happen continuousy or just once?
-You can also "force" a sync if things have changed.
+In addition, when a serivce is propagated to multiple clusters, should that synchronization happen continuousy or just once?
+You can also force a sync if things have changed.

 If you have specific requirements for a cluster (for example, a cluster that has an `Ingress` installed, or a cluster in the development environment) you can set the value of tags that must be present on a cluster before the application is deployed there.